darkocejkov/knowledge/personalLearning/fullstackOpen/Part 0 - Fundamentals/Fundamentals of Web Apps.md

 > This is the crux of what web applications are built on.
 Servers that *serve* content such as HTML documents and static files, to which we can *compose* content within the HTML.

+# Events & Handling Them
+JavaScript is very different from other scripting languages is that its meant to be *asynchronous*.
+Dealing with events over the internet can be wildly difficult because there's no guarantee that requests or responses will actually come back, and especially the time it takes for them to.
+It could take milliseconds, or even 10 whole seconds - no one knows, and it will always vary.

+That's why JS is so powerful, because we harness the use of JS events and event listeners to create asynchronous functions.
+We listen (publisher-subscriber style) to specific events and define what happens when those events (and even more specifically, when specific things within *those* events happen).

 # Rendering Applications
 Modern technology has enabled so much in terms of how we create and render HTML documents.
 Think about how server computers *serve* content to us when we request it.
 1. Browser sends HTTP request to server asking for content